enonic/old-xp-doc/doc/developer/node-domain/system-properties.rst

 Below are the system properties explained.

+_childOrder
+  Default ordering of children when doing find children if no other order expression is given

 _id
   Holds the id of the node, typically generated automatically in the form of a UUID.

+_indexConfig
+  Specification on how to index properties

+_manualOrderValue
+    Numeric order value used for the builtin manual ordering

 _name
   Holds the name of the node.
 The name must be unique within its scope (all nodes with same parent).

+_nodeType
+  Used to create collections for nodes in a repository.

 _parentPath
   Reference to parent node path.

 _path
   The path is resolved from the node name and parent path.

-_timestamp
-  The last change to the node version.

-_nodeType
-  Used to create collections for nodes in a repository.

-_versionKey
-  The id of the node version.

-_state
-  Used for keeping state of a node in a branch.

 _permissions_read
   The principals that have read access.